dcunited001/dcunited001.github.io/_posts/2018-01-16-experimental-psychology-the-paradox-encyclopedia-and-how-to-beat-the-rokos-basilisk.md

 save her -- and to save himself.
 He suffers until he has peace, but NEVER surrenders a piece of himself.
 That is the only way you can survive the ninth level of Dante's Inferno: *accusations of treachery*.
-Here, Dante has to wrestle with the Lucifer's deception cast against him and against all society: that Beatrice may have betrayed Dante.
+Here, Dante has to wrestle with Lucifer's deception cast against him: that Beatrice may have betrayed Dante, setting in motion Dante's struggle against society.

 #### The Circles of Hell in Dante's Inferno Serve as the Illuminati's Psychosocial Filtration Mechanism to Identify One Worthy of [Pindar](https://en.wikipedia.org/wiki/Pindar)